SaulBerrenson/NboxTrainer/README.md

 # NBox Trainer
 Nbox Trainer is library-wrapper for easy creating trainer ml models of image classification with GPU acceleration.
-Used ML.Net and Tensorflow
+Also you can test prediction with prediction service.

 #### Packages
 * Microsoft.ML [1.5.4]